Elton John: Political views

 In 2013 John resisted calls to boycott Russia in protest at the Russian gay propaganda law, but told fans at a Moscow concert that the laws were "inhumane and isolating", and he was "deeply saddened and shocked over the current legislation".
 In a January 2014 interview Russian President Vladimir Putin spoke of John in an attempt to show that there was no discrimination against gays in Russia, saying: "Elton John – he's an extraordinary person, a distinguished musician, and millions of our people sincerely love him, regardless of his sexual orientation."
 John responded by offering to introduce Putin to Russians abused under Russian legislation banning "homosexual propaganda".
 On 24 September 2015 the Associated Press reported that Putin called John and invited him to meet in the future to discuss LGBT rights in Russia.

 In October 2020 John called attention to the Nagorno-Karabakh conflict between Armenia and Azerbaijan.
 He said in his Instagram post: "In May 2018, I visited [Armenia] and was overwhelmed with the kindness and humanity shown to me by the Armenian people.
 Now Armenia and Artsakh are under attack from unprovoked Azeri/Turkish aggression.
 Civilians are being targeted and there are needless deaths on both sides."

 On 9 December 2022 John left Twitter, following changes to its rules made by new owner, Elon Musk, stating: "All my life I've tried to use music to bring people together.
 Yet it saddens me to see how misinformation is now being used to divide our world.
 I've decided to no longer use Twitter, given their recent change in policy which will allow misinformation to flourish unchecked."
 Musk replied to the post saying: "I love your music.
 Hope you come back.
 Is there any misinformation in particular that you're concerned about?"

-In December 2024 John made public his opposition to cannabis legalisation, noting, among other things, his own past drug use.
-John described its legalisation in Canada and parts of the United States as "one of the greatest mistakes of our time."
+In December 2024 John made public his opposition to cannabis legalization, noting, among other things, his own past drug use.
+John described its legalization in Canada and parts of the United States as "one of the greatest mistakes of our time".